^

 Treatment of toxic shock

 It is important to improve microcirculation in a timely manner.
-In general, the main goals of therapeutic measures are to restore microcirculation and arrest disseminated intravascular coagulation.
+In general, the main goals of therapeutic measures are to restore microcirculation and stop disseminated intravascular coagulation.
 This is done by simultaneously persistent infusion therapy and intravenous administration of pharmacological drugs.

 Prednisolone is used to eliminate allergic reactions and the effects of toxic shock.
-It is used only with the permission of the doctor.
-Apply it inwards, in the form of injections and topically.
-Inward - during or immediately after eating, 0,025-0,05 g per day (2-3 times), then the dose is reduced to 0.005 g 4-6 times a day (or 2-3 times a day for 0.01 g ).
-In the form of injections - intramuscularly (the contents of the ampoule are dissolved in 5 ml of water for injections, heated to 35-37 ° C, 0,03-0,06 g of the drug) and intravenously (jet or drip 0,015-0,03 g).
-Locally - 0.5% prednisolone ointment for skin diseases is used for anti-inflammatory and antiallergic action.
+It is used only with the permission of a doctor.
+It is used internally, in the form of injections and locally.
+Internally - during or immediately after meals 0.025-0.05 g per day (in 2-3 doses), then the dose is reduced to 0.005 g 4-6 times a day (or 2-3 times a day 0.01 g).
+In the form of injections - intramuscularly (the contents of the ampoule are dissolved in 5 ml of water for injection, heated to 35-37 ° C, 0.03-0.06 g of the drug) and intravenously (jet or drip 0.015-0.03 g).
+Locally - for anti-inflammatory and antiallergic action, 0.5% prednisolone ointment is used for skin diseases.
 The drug has some contraindications.
-It can not be used by people of advanced age and those who often have herpes.
-There are also possible side effects in the form of water retention in the body, manifestation of hyperglycemia, muscle weakness and amenorrhea.
+It should not be used by elderly people and those who often have herpes.
+Side effects such as water retention, hyperglycemia, muscle weakness and amenorrhea are also possible.

 Vancomycin.
-The drug is administered exclusively intravenously at a rate of no more than 10 mg / min.
+The drug is administered exclusively intravenously at a rate of no more than 10 mg/min.
 The duration of the infusion should be at least 60 minutes.
-The daily dose for adults is 0.5 g or 7.5 mg / kg every 6 hours or 1 g or 15 mg / kg every 12 hours.
-If a person has impaired renal excretory function, the dosage regimen is corrected.
-In no case should you apply the drug during pregnancy, during breastfeeding and people who have hypersensitivity to certain components of the drug.
-It is not excluded the occurrence of side effects in the form of nausea, vomiting and allergic reaction.
-In more complex cases, reversible neutropenia, anaphylactoid reactions and hyperemia are formed.
+The daily dose for adults is 0.5 g or 7.5 mg/kg every 6 hours or 1 g or 15 mg/kg every 12 hours.
+If a person has impaired renal excretory function, the dosage regimen is adjusted.
+In no case should the drug be used during pregnancy, breastfeeding, or by people who are hypersensitive to some components of the drug.
+Side effects such as nausea, vomiting, and allergic reactions are possible.
+In more severe cases, reversible neutropenia, anaphylactoid reactions, and hyperemia are formed.

-Emergency care for infectious-toxic shock
+Emergency care for infectious toxic shock

 Prevention of toxic shock